 It's best that they have something new to read whenever they open your site.

-When you first start your blog, you’ll want to ad up content as quickly as possible so that readers can browse when they land on your site.
+When you first start your blog, you’ll want to add up content as quickly as possible so that readers can browse when they land on your site.
 This will keep their interest alive.

-Being consistent with your posts is much more important than the frequency of post per week.
+Being consistent with your posts is much more important than the frequency of posts per week.

-By posting at the same days and time each week, you become part of your readers’ routines.
+By posting on the same days and times each week, you become part of your readers’ routines.
 They will voluntarily come to your site, expecting to see your new posts.
 This makes it easier for you to create and keep those loyal followers.

-Do not underestimate the blog’s quality.
-It need to be absolutely high quality!
-Just like writers can not publish a book in one go, but need time to polish it, edit it until it’s perfect in terms of syntax and comprehension.
+Do not underestimate the blog's quality.
+It needs to be absolutely high quality!
+Just like writers can not publish a book in one go, but need time to polish it, and edit it until it's perfect in terms of syntax and comprehension.

 People are appealed to posts that are helpful and relatable.
 So focus on having essence before learning to beautify your content.
-Blogging as all things in life, takes practice!
+Blogging as with all things in life takes practice!

 You can only learn while failing.
 Don't lose faith and stick to it so you can keep learning and improving.
 Success will definitely follow!

 Since you are here reading how to create a blog, we assume you already have something in mind.
 On what your blog will be about.
 To improve your approach to the content, please consider the below:

 Be helpful.
 The primary goal of your post is to discuss a topic and give useful instructions/ advice.
 You can add some personal insight but be careful to not overdo it.